COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 A boundary dispute is any dispute regarding the exact boundaries of your property, or the property of a neighbour.

 Exact boundary has a special meaning in property law that is not covered by general boundaries such as you might find on Ordnance Survey maps.
-An exact boundary, for instance, might run down the middle of a stream or to one side or the other of it, but the general boundary will make no differentiation between these three scenarios.
+An exact boundary, for instance, might run down the middle of a stream or to one side but the general land boundary will make no differentiation between these scenarios.

-Boundary disputes are often easier to start than to resolve as ideas about general boundaries, exact boundaries, and informal agreements regarding boundaries can frequently come into conflict.
-It is important to negotiate with your neighbours prior to starting legal proceedings, but if legal conflict is inevitable it is important to get legal advice.
+Boundary disputes are often easier to start than to resolve.
+Ideas about general boundaries, exact boundaries, and informal agreements regarding property boundaries can frequently come into conflict.
+It is important to negotiate with your neighbours prior to starting legal proceedings, but if legal conflict is inevitable it is important to get legal advice beforehand.

 When Might A Boundary Have Changed Over Time?

-If a hedge encroaches on your territory, a stream is diverted or grows wider, or a fence is built deliberately further and further onto your property the boundary might change.
+If a hedge encroaches onto your territory, a stream is diverted or grows wider, or a fence is built deliberately further onto your property, then the boundary line may change.

-When boundaries change, whether by mistake or deliberately, it often leads to disputes that can only be resolved either in person or in a court of law.
-The government recommendation is that you try to resolve your differences without entering a court of law as far as possible.
+When boundaries change, whether by mistake or deliberately, it often leads to issues that can only be resolved either in person or in court.
+The government recommendation is that you try to resolve your differences without involving court action as far as possible.
+This could prove to be extremely expensive for all parties concerned and there is no guarantee that your costs will be recovered even if you are the successful party.
+Find out more about party walls.

-We will take our time to carefully check the Deeds of your property and Land Registry records.
+We will take our time to carefully check the Deeds of your property and Land Registry boundary records.
 If necessary, we can arrange a site visit to confirm our findings.
-With Boundary Disputes perhaps more so than any other areas of planning law, early intervention from a solicitor can be vital and can save substantial costs.
+In some cases a boundary surveyor may need to be called upon in cases where the positioning of the boundary is unclear.
+With Boundary Disputes perhaps more so than any other areas of planning law, seeking legal advice at an early stage can save substantial costs.

 Can We Help You With A Boundary Matter?